 For AS Level there are two exams: Core Pure Maths and Further Applied Maths.
 All candidates will sit these exams at the end of the first year to assess their suitability to progress onto the A Level course.

-A Level Further Mathematics is a highly regarded and prestigious subject.
-Many university degree courses in mathematics, physics and engineering now ask specifically for Further Mathematics to at least AS Level.
+A Level Further Mathematics is a highly regarded and prestigious qualification.
+Many Higher Education programmes in maths, physics and engineering now ask specifically for Further Mathematics to at least AS Level.

 Meet the A Level expert